What broadband speed do I need UK broadband guide cover image.

 How do you estimate the speed you need?

-Start with your busiest hour and count the devices and activities that run at the same time.
-If several people stream, join calls, or upload together, you need more headroom.
+If several people stream video, join calls, or upload files together, you will need a more robust connection.
 If usage is lighter, a mid-tier package may be enough.

 How does household usage affect speed needs?